syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or sets a value that indicates whether to enable or disable the animation effect while expanding or collapsing a node.
+Gets or sets a value that indicates to enable or disable the animation effect while expanding or collapsing a node.